SwayamInSync/demystifying_machine_learning/linear_regression/Linear Regression using Normal Equation.md

 The equation of any line is in the format of **`y = wx + b`** where **w** is the slope and **b** is the intercept.
 In machine learning lingo we call **w** as **weight** and **b** as **bias**.
 For above line it came out to be **w = 0.5** and **b = 0.667 ** *(Don't worry! we'll see how).*

-Now ultimately we can say that somehow we need to calculate the **weight** and **bias** term / terms *(since 'x' is already known to us)* for hypothesis and then we could use them to get line's equation.
+Now ultimately we can say that somehow we need to calculate the **weight** and **bias** term/terms *(since 'x' is already known to us)* for hypothesis and then we could use them to get line's equation.

 ### Linear Algebra